samathaluca/fallen/README.md

 - Input sanitisation/validation
 - Planning for contingencies
 - Anticipating misuse
-- Authentication (considered but not included considering the user zealous privacy/anonymity worries)
+- Authentication (considered but not included considering the user's zealous privacy/anonymity worries)

 The most significant defensive design decisions were
 1. To make alias a limited character number.